This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Skin care after a spinal cord injury is important because you are at risk for pressure sores.
-A pressure sore is also called a pressure ulcer, bed sore, or decubitus ulcer.
+Skin care after a spinal cord injury is important because you are at risk for pressure injuries.
+A pressure injury is also called a pressure sore, bedsore, wound, or decubitus ulcer.
 They develop when you sit or lie on a bony area for too long.
 Bladder or bowel accidents can make your skin wet and cause the skin to break down more quickly.
 You may not be able to feel a cut or scratch until it becomes a blister or large draining sore.

 Follow up with your healthcare provider as directed: